AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-sql plug-in/Use method.md

     By default, the aliyun-sql plug-in is installed on the Elasticsearch cluster.
 You can check whether the plug-in is installed on the plug-in configuration page.
 If the plug-in is not installed, follow the instructions provided in [Install and remove a built-in plug-in](/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Install and remove a built-in plug-in.md) to install the plug-in.

 The aliyun-sql plug-in offers more features than open source SQL plug-ins.
-The following table compares the aliyun-sql plug-in with open-source SQL plug-ins.
+The following table compares the aliyun-sql plug-in with open source SQL plug-ins.

 |SQL plug-in|SQL parser|Paged query|Join|Nested|Common function|Case Function|Extended UDF|Optimization of execution plans|
 |-----------|----------|-----------|----|------|---------------|-------------|------------|-------------------------------|